Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 Tracking all these deadlines across a portfolio gets complicated fast.
 Proplio monitors every obligation for every property, sends automatic reminders before anything expires, and generates audit-ready reports when you need to prove compliance.

 No credit card required.
-Unlimited properties for £19/month.
+Unlimited properties for £29/month.

 Fire safety offences carry unlimited fines and up to 2 years imprisonment.
 For a specific figure, EICR non-compliance and HMO licensing offences both carry penalties of up to £30,000 per breach.
 Right to rent penalties can reach £20,000 per tenant on a repeat offence.

 Most single-let properties need a gas safety certificate (if gas-supplied), EICR, EPC, smoke and CO alarms, right to rent checks, tenancy deposit protection, and the How to Rent guide.
 Legionella risk assessment is also required.
+From 1 May 2026 every property also needs a Private Rented Sector Database registration, and the landlord must be a member of the new PRS Ombudsman.
 HMO and selective licensing depend on the property type and council area.
 Fire safety obligations mainly apply to properties with common areas.

 The legal responsibility sits with you as the landlord, even if you use a letting agent.
 If your agent fails to arrange a gas safety check or EICR renewal, you are the one who faces the fine.
 Your contract with the agent may give you a claim against them, but the council will pursue you.